anamarijadraskovic/password_generator_solo_project/README.md

 # 🔐 Password Generator

-A simple password generator web app.
+A simple, responsive password generator web app.
 Users can:
 - Choose the password length
 - Decide whether to include symbols or numbers